-As one of the research centers in the Population Sciences at UC Berkeley, CEDA supports several projects reflective of its mission to further our understanding of the economics and demography of aging:
+The Center on the Economics and Demography of Aging (CEDA) supports programs reflective of its mission to further our understanding of the economics and demography of aging:

 - The Human Mortality Database was created to provide detailed mortality and population data to researchers, students, journalists, policy analysts, and others interested in the history of human longevity.

-- The National Transfer Accounts project, based in CEDA's thematic focus on the demographic and fiscal consequences of global aging.
+- The National Transfer Accounts project, related to CEDA's thematic focus on the demographic and fiscal consequences of global aging.